 - Students who were placed on a SAP warning status who were unable to meet the minimum requirements will be given the option of appealing to the SAP Appeals Committee to request an exception to receive financial aid for one probation semester.
 While on probation a student must meet the following requirements to maintain financial aid eligibility:

 - Earn a 2.5 semester GPA or a 2.0 cumulative GPA.

 - Complete all credits the student is still registered for at the end of the drop/add period.

-Students meeting financial aid probationary requirements will be continued on FA probation until they again meet standard academic progress requirements.
+Students meeting financial aid probationary requirements will be continued on financial aid academic plan until they again meet standard academic progress requirements.
 Failure to meet the financial aid probationary GPA and/or credit completion requirement while on financial aid probation will result in the loss of eligibility for continued financial aid.

 - Students may regain financial aid eligibility by achieving a minimum accumulative GPA of 2.0 and/or successfully completing a minimum of 67 percent of cumulative attempted credit hours at their own expense.

 - Repeat classes increase the total attempted hours, but do not increase the total number of credits completed.